 I can’t tell you what breeds of pigs my grandfather raised, it wasn’t something I even thought of until we decided we wanted to raise them ourselves.
 Sadly, he was no longer in this world for me to talk to about it.
 Some of my earliest memories are of him teaching me to slop the hogs.

-Our Top Choices For Heritage Breeds of Pigs
+Our Top Choices for Heritage Breeds of Pigs

 The Red Wattle Pig

 The Red Wattle is a docile breed and is on the Livestock Conservancy’s threatened list.
-All we can know for sure about the origins of this breed is it came from east Texas.
+All we can know for sure about the origins of this heritage breed pig is it came from east Texas.
 Around 1970, Mr. H.C.
 Wengler came across a wild herd of red wattled pigs and began to breed them using selective breeding practices.

 Around 1980 a man by the name of Robert Prentice found another herd in the woods and began his breeding program using the line of “Timberline” pigs he already had.

 Just where these unique wild hogs came from no one seems to know.
-It’s believed they were breeds of pigs used by early settlers of North America which have been roaming free in the woods from generation to generation.
+It’s believed they were breeds of pigs used by early settlers of North America that have been roaming free in the woods from generation to generation.